 template<class TDigitalTopology, class TDigitalSet>

-Iterator for visiting all edges of the graph.
+Iterator for visiting out edges.
 We use an iterator facade to create a STL-compliant iterator with as little effort as possible.

 - The difficulty is that DGtal graphs do not provide iterators for visiting edges or adjacent vertices, but merely provide a method that outputs them.
-Therefore, this iterator mixes a vertex_iterator (to visit all vertices) and a local out_edge_iterator (to visit all out edges of each vertex).
-This is for instance used by function edges, which returns a pair of edge_iterator.
-A potential problem is that the user may have called twice edges, and may wish to compare iterators obtained by two different calls.
-Here, edges are constructed on the fly, hence iterators may not point on the same container even if the values are the same.
+Therefore, this iterator shares the container of out edges (a std::vector) with other (potentially) iterators, through a DGtal::CountedPtr.
+When the last iterator pointing in this structure is deallocated, the container is automatically deallocated.
+This is for instance used by function out_edges, which returns a pair of out_edge_iterator, both points on the same container.
+Another problem is that the user may have called twice out_edges on the same vertex, and may wish to compare iterators obtained by two different calls..

 typedef typename Object<...> G;